 |Width||39" (each half)|

-- You want to stretch out.
-While it comes down to personal preference, many couples opt for a King size bed over a Queen or even a California King.
-In a King, each person gets 38″ of space on each side and each person gets 36″ with a California King.
-Basically, you’re going to get the most space per person in a King over any other bed.
+- They want to stretch out as much as possible.
+While it comes down to personal preference, many couples opt for a King size bed over a Queen or even a California King – on a King mattress, each person gets 38″ of space on each side and each person gets 36″ with a California King – basically, people are going to get the most space per person in a King over any other bed.
 Check out our best king-size mattresses.

-- You’re looking for a Master Bedroom bed that is longer than it is wider.
-An easy way to think of the difference between a King and CA King is if you took off 4″ of width on a king and added 4″ of length to the bottom of the bed.
-Since the CA King is longer than the King, it’s a great option for narrow bedrooms, where you want as much width possible but a little additional length is better for space.
+- They are looking for a Master Bedroom bed that is longer than it is wider.
+An easy way to think of the difference between a King and California King is if one took off 4″ of width on a king and added 4″ of length to the bottom of the bed; since the California King is longer than the King, it’s a great option for narrow bedrooms, where people want as much width possible but a little additional length is better for space.

-- You or your partner are pretty tall.
-You get an extra 4″ of length in the CA King, making the total length of the bed 84″.
-Sometimes these additional 4″ can make a big difference to a taller person – especially if that person hates to have his/her feet hanging off the end of the bed.
+- A person or their partner is very tall.
+People get an extra 4″ of length in the California King, making the total length of the bed 84″ – sometimes these additional 4″ can make a significant difference to a taller person – especially if that person doesn’t like to have his/her feet hanging off the end of the bed.

-- You’re upgrading your Master Bedroom.
-King and CA King sized beds tend to be the best fit for larger master bedrooms, where there is plenty of space not only for your bed but all your additional pieces of furniture and accessories.
+- They are upgrading their Master Bedroom.
+King and California King-sized beds tend to be the best fit for larger master bedrooms, where there is plenty of space not only for the bed but all the additional pieces of furniture and accessories.

-- You’ve got the budget for it.
-When shopping for mattresses, King and CA King sizes tend to be the same price, and they’re typically the most expensive.
-You’ll also need to save money for a new frame and sheets that match whichever size you pick.
+- They have the budget for it.
+When shopping for mattresses, King and California King sizes tend to be the same price, and they’re typically the most expensive; shoppers will also need to set aside some money for a new frame and sheets that match whichever size mattress they pick.

 Tuck mattress (King size).
 To check out our review, click here.

-Below are some tips and things to think about before you make your next purchase.
+Below are some tips and things to think about before making a mattress purchase.

-- Measure your space beforehand.
-Mattress and bed shopping can get overwhelming quickly.
-You could feel pressured to make a purchase in order to get a good deal, so you’ll want to have all your measurements and know what size you want before heading out to shop.
-It’ll pay off by being a less stressful experience once you get the bed home!
+- Measure the bedroom space beforehand.
+Mattress and bed shopping can get overwhelming quickly – shoppers could feel pressured to make a purchase in order to get an excellent deal, so they’ll want to have all their measurements and know what size they want before heading out to shop.
+It’ll pay off by being a less stressful experience once one gets the mattress home!

 - Leave room for movement.
-An article from Th!ngz Contemporary Living says that most designers will recommend 30″ of space around your bed for movement.
-If you’re going to a King or CA king, you will want to make sure the bed doesn’t engulf the whole room.
+An article from Th!ngz Contemporary Living says that most designers will recommend 30″ of space around the bed for movement; if someone is going to purchase a King or California king, they will want to make sure the bed doesn’t engulf the entire room.

-- Consider how you’ll get your bed into the room.
-Even if it’s compressed and in a box, a King or CA King sized mattress or bed is going to be sizeable and will need more than one hand to get inside a house or an apartment, up a flight of stairs or down a hallway.
-Be prepared to enlist a friend or family member to help if needed.
+- Consider how to get the mattress into the room.
+Even if it’s compressed and in a box, a King or California King-sized mattress or bed is going to be sizeable and will need more than one person to get inside a house or an apartment, up a flight of stairs or down a hallway – be prepared to enlist a friend or family member to help if necessary.

 - Read the warranty.
-Upgrading to a King or CA King bed can be a big financial investment.
-If you’re looking for a new mattress, read the warranties carefully.
-They usually only cover manufacturer defects or issues with workmanship.
-This means that if you don’t like your mattress you can’t just return it through the warranty.
-Check to see if there is a separate return policy or trial offer with your bed that will minimize the risk.
+Upgrading to a King or California King bed can be a big financial investment – shoppers who are looking for a new mattress should read the warranties carefully.
+They usually only cover manufacturer defects or issues with the workmanship – this means that, if someone doesn’t like their mattress, they can’t just return it through the warranty.
+Check to see if there is a separate return policy or trial offer with the bed that will minimize the risk.

-If you can take your time to measure your room, double check that budget and comparison shop for deals, you may be able to find the perfect bed for you!
+If people can take your time to measure your room, double-check that budget and comparison shop for deals, they may be able to find the perfect bed for them!